 Working on my small, marble sculpture of a bear.
 It was the first time I’d worked on stone and I was being so careful not to take away too much.
 Stone is not like clay where you can simply add or remove clay at whim!

 Discussing sculpture with Geemon at the Beiyue Temple in Quyang, China.
 The air quality was so bad we wore our respiratory masks around as a matter of course.
 These temples have been part of Beiyue culture since the feudal dynasty, Shun Zhi (1660), where they were an important place for the Emperors to make ritual offerings.

 Cherry blossoms in full bloom at the Beiyue Temple

-This is a nearby sculpture school in Yangping that we visited on the weekend so there were no students around.
+This is a nearby sculpture school in Yangping that we visited on the weekend which is why there were no students around.
 15-18 year olds are being trained as sculpture assistants to copy traditional Chinese sculpture.
 There is a huge market within China for these sculptures.

 These giant sculptures are made of marble imported from the south of China.
 The ubiquitous lion has a female and male form: the female has her left paw raised under which is a cub she’s protecting; the male has his right paw on top of a ball, because he’s always playing!
 As you can see, we did get some blue skies which the locals told us occurred only rarely.

-This small temple is made from the local marble which is orange in colour.
+This small temple is made from the local, orange-coloured marble.